2026 State Legislative Priorities

 It would be inappropriate for outside state agencies, such as the Department for Juvenile Justice, to overrule the authority of a private hospital to determine patient admission.
 This would violate state regulations and could result in forcing a hospital to admit patients with aggression that they are not equipped to handle, subjecting the hospital to potential liability, property damage, staff injury and loss of staff, and the inability to admit and treat other patients.

-Private psychiatric hospitals are eager to be part of the solution but cannot by themselves solve the problem of an increasing number of aggressive youth in state custody.
-Legislation, such as 2024 Regular Session Senate Bill 242, is needed in Kentucky.
+Psychiatric hospitals are eager to be part of the solution but cannot by themselves solve the problem of an increasing number of aggressive youth in state custody.
+Legislation, such as 2025 Regular Session Senate Bill 111, is needed in Kentucky.

 Questions?